Learn back-end development by writing real code

 • Make friends in online coding communities

-Once you’ve done that start applying to jobs!
+Once you’ve done that, the next step is to start applying to jobs!
 Use every job board you can find, and try to apply only to jobs that are specific to your area of expertise - e.g. “backend go developers”.
-Try to find niche job boards if they exist, I really like the Golang cafe, for example.
+Try to find niche job boards if they exist.
+For example, I really like the Golang cafe, for my specialty.

 If you’re starting from zero, it will probably take you anywhere from 9 months to 2 years to learn back-end development thoroughly enough that you can land an entry-level position.
 Of course, it will be different for everyone, but if you can put in a good 10 hours each week, I think that’s a solid estimate.
 The good news is, that’s faster and cheaper than going back to university for 4 years.
 The hardest part is just sticking with it.